 At the very beginning of a project, the functional elements of the workflow instances are only rough features from the CRS.
-During the implementation specification, the workflow instances are refined according to the modules of the future implementation.
+During the implementation specification, the workflow instances are refined and bundled according to the modules of the future implementation.
+Modules are sets of functional elements that can be tested as a unit.
 Later on, change requests trigger adaptations of the particular workflow instances as decribed above.